codesandbox/sandpack/website/docs/docs/community.md

 ## License

-Please see the LICENSE file for licensing information, and our FAQ for any questions you may have on that topic.
+Please see the [LICENSE file](https://github.com/codesandbox/sandpack/blob/main/LICENSE) for licensing information, and our [FAQ](/faq#sandpack-license) for any questions you may have on that topic.

 ## Contribution Guide

 Any type of contribution is welcome!
 Sandpack can grow faster through the contributions of the community!
-Thanks so much for your enthusiasm and your work—we appreciate everything you do!
+Thanks so much for your enthusiasm and your work — we appreciate everything you do!

 Before getting started please check out our contribution guide.
 If you would like to contribute to Sandpack and get involved but you’re not sure where to start with feel free to dive into [issues](https://github.com/codesandbox/sandpack/issues) with a `good first issue` label.
 If you have any questions, please open a draft PR or visit our [Discord](discord.gg/Pr4ft3gBTx) where the Sandpack team can help you.